latifyildirim/Hands-On-AWS/2023_01_17_S3_02/README.md

    - Choose a rule scope as "This rule applies to all objects in the bucket"
 4. Destination                      :
    - Choose a bucket in this account
-   - Bucket name : destination.cross.region.replica.clarusway
+   - Bucket name : destination.cross.region.replica.latif

 5. IAM role                         : yourname.cross.replication.iam.role
 6. Encryption                       : Unchecked
 7. Destination Storage Class        : Unchecked